-Two types exist: central diabetes insipidus (DI), due to reduced synthesis or release of arginine vasopressin (AVP) from the hypothalamo-pituitary axis; and nephrogenic DI, due to renal insensitivity to AVP.
+Two types exist: central DI, due to reduced synthesis or release of arginine vasopressin (AVP) from the hypothalamo-pituitary axis; and nephrogenic DI, due to renal insensitivity to AVP.

 Recognised risk factors for central DI include pituitary surgery, craniopharyngioma, infiltrative pituitary stalk lesions, traumatic brain injury, subarachnoid haemorrhage, congenital hypothalamo-pituitary defects, autoimmune disorders, and Wolfram syndrome.
 Risk factors for nephrogenic DI include lithium therapy, chronic kidney disease, and chronic hypercalcaemia or hypokalaemia.
 Genetic mutations are responsible for inherited forms of both types.

 Both types of DI may be associated with hypernatraemia, and this may present as a medical emergency.

 Treatment goals are correction and stabilisation of water deficit and electrolyte balance, together with reduction in symptoms of excessive urinary water loss and thirst.
 In central DI, the synthetic AVP analogue desmopressin (DDAVP) is the treatment of choice.
 Nephrogenic DI is treated with an adequate fluid intake; salt restriction and diuretics may help reduce polyuria.